-We had a fun and busy weekend at the end of August – the rain cleared and the sun shone – late summer and the Lakes at its best.
-A chance to get out into the Lakes with our herdy stall at both shows, we love meeting up with you all when we are out and about – thanks for coming to say hello!
+We had a fun and busy weekend at the end of August; the rain cleared and the sun shone, late summer and the Lakes at its best, and a perfect opportunity to launch the new Herdwick brand quality mark.
+A chance to get out into the Lakes with our Herdy stall at both shows, we love meeting up with you all when we are out and about; thanks for coming to say hello!

 This was the day we and the Herdwick Sheep Breeders Association officially launched the Herdwick brand endorsement mark.
-It’s a quality mark, or logo we’ve created—free of charge—for the sheep and the farmers, that endorses genuine Cumbrian Herdwick.
-The HSBA will now be guardians of the brand and its use, and wherever you see it you are assured of a high quality product –be it meat or wool.
-It’s our latest herdy fund initiative.
+It’s a quality mark, or logo we’ve created—free of charge—for the sheep and the farmers, which endorses genuine Cumbrian Herdwick.
+The HSBA will now be guardians of the brand and its use, and wherever you see it you are assured of a high quality product, be it meat or wool.
+It’s our latest Herdyfund initiative.
+Learn About The Herdyfund

-We’ve spent 2 years developing the unique blended fabric, which makes good use of Herdwick Wool – in that it becomes commercially viable and can be used well, not just in small numbers of bespoke items, but will work as a commercial proposition.
-The fabric will bring farmers, herdy and the wool industry together to develop a viable product.
+We’ve spent two years developing a unique blended fabric, which makes good use of Herdwick Wool.
+The goal is that it becomes commercially viable and can be used well, not just in small numbers of bespoke items, but will work as a commercial proposition.
+The fabric will bring farmers, Herdy, and the wool industry together to develop a viable product.

 We’re hoping the Herdwick Quality Brand Mark will help the farmers raise the profile of their hard work in rearing and caring for the Herdwick sheep, and enable them to earn a sustainable income from the by-products: meat and wool.